learnwithgurpreet/b.learnwithgurpreet.me/src/posts/day-4-your-first-week-in-nodejs.md

 ---
-title: "Day 4 - Your first week in NodeJS"
+title: 'Day 4 - Your first week in NodeJS'
 date: 2021-08-08
 excerpt: I believe by now you are already comfortable with core modules of Node.js and have created your own RESTFul API service.
 tags:
-  - "NodeJS"
+  - 'NodeJS'
-  - "Tech"
+  - 'Tech'
-  - "NodeJS Beginner Course"
+  - 'NodeJS Beginner Course'
 ---

 ## Prerequisite